Social Security and Medicare

 Social Security and Medicare represent our promise to seniors of a secure retirement, and Congressman DeSaulnier is committed to protecting these programs.
-As 76 million baby boomers approach retirement, Mark is focused on making sure we provide every retiree with the financial security they deserve.
-He has been a strong advocate for the protection of safety net programs throughout his time in government service and will continue to be a champion for seniors in Congress.
+As all 73 million baby boomers approach retirement age by 2030, he is focused on making sure we provide every retiree with the financial security they deserve.
+Congressman DeSaulnier has been a strong advocate for the protection of safety net programs throughout his time in government service and continues to be a champion for seniors in Congress.

 By the Numbers

-- Social Security benefits represent about 33% of the income of the elderly.
+Social Security benefits represent about 33% of the income of elderly Americans.